 Whilst chiropractic has magic moments, and this is particularly true of the postero medial slipped disk, most of the pinched sciatic or femoral nerve conditions that cause severe leg pain require dedication on the part of the DC and compliance from the patient.

 Your chiropractor will not win if you are not following the slipped disc rules and the specifics of your condition.
 If you are not willing or able to adhere to your chiropractor's requests, then it's best in my opinion to go straight to the surgeon; the chances are they he won't win.

-And if you don't adhere to your chiropractor's requests, then you are in serious danger of falling into what is known as the Failed Back chiropractic file.
-Every person with a postero medial slipped disk must take it seriously, stop whatever you are doing for at least a few weeks, do the exercises, go for treatment, or bear the consequences; disability and lifelong pain.
+And if you do not adhere to your chiropractor's requests, then you are in serious danger of falling into what is known as the Failed Back chiropractic file.
+Every person with a postero-medial slipped disk must take it seriously, stop whatever you are doing for at least a few weeks, do the exercises, go for treatment, or bear the consequences; disability and lifelong pain.

 They are fun books really; about the amusing and interesting, and sometimes tragic things that happen at the chiropractic coalface.
 Light bedside reading.
-Only $4, help me sell a million!
+Only $4, help me sell a million.
 Really, this is a great book, and even if you do not like it, only a very small amount is lost.
-In Stones in my Clog you'll learn a lot about the Dutch people and why this is such a powerful little nation.
+In Stones in my Clog you will learn a lot about the Dutch people and why this is such a powerful little nation.
 I left so many friends behind.

 They are much cheaper e-editions, to be enjoyed on your tablet or Kindle.
 You could read it on your PC but that gets a bit tiresome.